4as/ChatGPT-DeMod/README.md

 # Knows issues
 ChatGPT removes blocked (red warning) prompts permanently.
 DeMod currently cannot restore messages you wrote if they are removed.

+DeMod is primarily designed to work on desktop PCs, but some mobile browsers, like Kiwi Browser for Android, are known to work too, although proper support is not guaranteed.